Kimchiigu/AiSee/README.md

 - ✅ **Verify Face**: Authenticate users through facial recognition for secure attendance logging.
 - 📊 **Attendance Monitoring**: Track and manage attendance records with continuous verification.
 - 🕵️‍♂️ **Exam Supervisor**: Detect cheating behaviors using YOLO for object detection and HaarCascade for face detection within defined boundary zones.
+- 🌐 **IoT Camera**: Upload images to Google Drive and send the link to the backend for cheating verification.

 ---